TheSolaAI/sola-application/README.md

 ## Contributing

-We welcome contributions from the community.
-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.
+We welcome contributions.
+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE v3.
+See the [LICENSE](LICENSE) file for details.